freeCodeCamp-2025-Summer-Hackathon/yellow-packet/frontend/README.md

 - You should use the PetFilter function to determine which pets to show in the grid.

 ### PetMainInfo.jsx
-- This is a very direct standard, organized text section containing all major and minor information about the pet.
+- This is a very direct, standard, and organized text section containing all major and minor information about the pet.
 Anything that can be shared publicly about this pet will be found here.
 - In Figma, this is the section below the profile picture.

 ### PetFilter.jsx
 - This component filters the pet cards that are being shown.
 The pet filter currently consists of: Type, Shelter, Age, Size, Sex, and Favorites options.

 ### LandingPage.jsx
 - The first impression of our app.
-It should be the easiest to navigate and simple but inviting.
+It should be the easiest to navigate and simple, but inviting.
 - Consists of a LandingPageHero and a BrowsePetsPreview so that you can easily navigate to viewing pets.

 ### BrowsePetsPreview.jsx